-It is important to emphasize upfront, that Caxton has two distinct business segments, namely the media segment (involving printing, publishing and distribution (physical and electronic) of newspapers, news, media and advertising) and the industrial packaging segment (mainly for fast moving consumer goods and mainly paper based).
-Whilst the focus of our ESG reporting generally focuses on the environment, governance and our stakeholders (including work-force), we have tended to downplay our role as one of the largest media companies in South Africa-which comes with unique constitutionally-based responsibilities, in which Caxton makes a very significant contribution as responsible media owner, in all aspects of our society.
+It is important to emphasise upfront, that Caxton has two distinct business segments, namely the media segment (involving printing, publishing and distribution (physical and electronic) of newspapers, news, media and advertising) and the industrial packaging segment (mainly for fast moving consumer goods and mainly paper based).
+Whilst the focus of our ESG reporting generally focuses on the environment, governance and our stakeholders (including workforce), we downplay our role as one of the largest media companies in South Africa - which comes with unique constitutionally-based responsibilities, in which Caxton makes a very significant contribution as responsible media owner, in all aspects of our society.
 We refer to this as the 'media contribution'.